Xyangshaun/Xyangshaun/README.md

 - 💞️ I’m looking to collaborate on some studios and film and televiision companies with common progress
 - 📫 Reach me please visit 2692963779@qq.com
 - 😄 Pronouns: Xyris
-- ⚡ Fun fact: I am a Chinese college student in 2005
+- ⚡ Fun fact: I am a Chinese college student

 <!---
 Xyangshaun/Xyangshaun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.